 Periods of transition seem to give rise to creativity.
 Vienna Modernism, for example, flourished in a city of contrasts clawing its way into an industrialised world, and the movement gave birth to some of the greats of Austrian art history: Klimt, Schiele and associates.

 Art began to become a goal in itself, with growing attention to its aesthetic quality.
-This spurred new approaches and a new sophistication.
+This development encouraged new approaches and greater sophistication.
 It increased the range of subjects (literal and figurative) worthy of attention, and artists themselves took on a more “artistic” understanding of their work and purpose.

 The era produced its fair share of recognisable masters.
 Albrecht Dürer, who gives his name to the exhibition title, stands tall among them; his portrait of a young hare graces a million fridge magnets.
 Though not from what we call Austria today, Dürer did enjoy the patronage of the Habsburg emperor, Maximilian I.